This privacy statement covers all Allerdale Borough Council's services including this website.

 We aim to meet high standards and so our policies and procedures are constantly under review.
 From time to time we may therefore update this Privacy Notice.

-If you wish to make a compliment, comment or complaint about how the council are processing your data, then please visit our comments, compliments and complaints page
+If you wish to compliment, comment or complain about how we are processing your data, then please visit our comments, compliments and complaints page.

 If you remain dissatisfied with our service and how we have handled your complaint or request to exercise your privacy rights, then you can go to the Information Commissioner's Office at: